Chipping Norton: Post-1800

-In May 1873 rioting occurred after the sentencing of the Ascott Martyrs – 16 local women accused of trying to interfere with strikebreakers at a farm.
+In May 1873, rioting occurred after the sentencing of the Ascott Martyrs – 16 local women accused of trying to interfere with strikebreakers at a farm.
 Bliss Tweed Mill in the west of town was built as a tweed mill by William Bliss in 1872.
-In 1913 to 1914 the millworkers struck for eight months.
+In 1913 to 1914, the millworkers struck for eight months.
 The mill closed in 1980 and was turned into flats.
 It remains a landmark, visible from Worcester Road.
-The town lost its status as a municipal borough in 1974, when the Local Government Act 1972 made it a successor parish in the district of West Oxfordshire.
 The neoclassical Holy Trinity Roman Catholic church was built in 1836 by the architect John Adey Repton, grandson of the English garden designer Humphry Repton.

 Governance

+There are three tiers of local government covering Chipping Norton, at civil parish (town), district and county level: Chipping Norton Town Council, West Oxfordshire District Council and Oxfordshire County Council.
+The town council meets at the Town Hall and has its offices in the 16th century Guildhall at the opposite end of the Market Place.

-Chipping Norton is in the Witney parliamentary constituency, whose Member of Parliament from 2001 to 2016 was David Cameron, prime minister from 2010 to 2016 and leader of the Conservative Party from 2005.
-Since 2016 the MP has been the Conservative Robert Courts.
+From 1983 until May 2024, Chipping Norton was in the Witney parliamentary constituency, whose Member of Parliament from 2001 to 2016 was David Cameron, prime minister from 2010 to 2016 and leader of the Conservative Party from 2005.
+From 2016 to 2024 the MP was the Conservative Robert Courts.
+Boundary changes for the 2024 general election placed Chipping Norton in the Banbury parliamentary constituency, with new Labour MP Sean Woodcock being elected.
 One Conservative and two Labour councillors represent the town on West Oxfordshire District Council.

+Administrative history

+Chipping Norton was an ancient parish.
+It was subdivided into two townships, being Over Norton to the north and a Chipping Norton township covering the rest of the parish to the south, including the town itself.
+Such townships became separate civil parishes in 1866.

+In 1607 the township of Chipping Norton was granted a charter which incorporated it as a borough.
+Prior to that, the town had been a lower status seigneurial borough, controlled by the lord of the manor.
+The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.

+The borough of Chipping Norton was abolished in 1974 under the Local Government Act 1972.
+District-level functions passed to the new West Oxfordshire District Council.
+A successor parish called Chipping Norton was created covering the area of the abolished borough, with its parish council taking the name Chipping Norton Town Council.